cardinalcss/cardinalcss/README.md

 # Cardinal

-Cardinal is a small, “[mobile first](http://cbrac.co/116bQqk)” CSS framework with some useful default styles, scalable typography, and a simple responsive grid system.
+Cardinal is a small, “[mobile first](http://cbrac.co/116bQqk)” CSS framework with some useful default styles, scalable typography, reusable modules, and a simple responsive grid system.

 ## What does that mean?